 - W.I.C. certifications - height, weight, hemoglobin and lead (as needed) for children up to 5 years of age

-Insurance: As of October 2017 we accept HUSKY and Connecticare insurances.
+Insurance: As of December 2018 we accept HUSKY, Medicare, Medicaid, Connecticare and Cigna insurances.
 Please bring your insurance card to your appointment.
 For current fees for those whose insurances we don't accept at this time, please click here.
 If you have any questions please call our Clinic at 203-630-4234.